Why doesn't the magma in the Earth's core cool down and solidify? What is the source of energy for maintaining its molten state?

 First things first, let's establish the facts.
 The diagram below shows the interior structure of the Earth as a whole.
 Right now, the Earth's core has both solid and liquid components, which respectively make up the inner and outer core (shown in light and dark grey).

-When the Earth formed, it would have been entirely molten due to the release of gravitational energy; at this time, the Earth became chemically differentiated, meaning that heavy elements (notably iron, but also scarce species like uranium) mostly sank to the center to form the core while relatively light elements remained in the mantle and crust.
+When the Earth formed, it would have been entirely molten due to the release of gravitational energy; at this time, the Earth became chemically differentiated, meaning that heavy elements (notably iron) mostly sank to the center to form the core while relatively light elements remained in the mantle and crust.
 The energy released by the formation and differentiation of the Earth is often called primordial heat.

 It turns out that, if primordial heat had been all the Earth had to work with, the core would have completely solidified long ago, which is inconsistent with observation.
-As the question suggests, something else must provide additional heat to slow the solidification of the core; that something so happens to be radioactivity.
+As the question suggests, something else must provide additional heat to slow the solidification of the core; this alternative heat source so happens to be radioactivity.

-(By the way, don't worry about the radioactivity in the core -- it is in no way dangerous to you, your loved ones, or your cat.)
+(By the way, don't worry about the radioactivity in Earth's interior -- it is in no way dangerous to you, your loved ones, or your cat.)

 In summary, the Earth's core is cooling very, very slowly; some of it has solidified, but it will take many billions of years for the rest to follow suit.